4 Amazon Seller Metrics You Must Monitor for Success

 What metrics should I monitor as an Amazon seller?

-When you sell your products on Amazon, it’s crucial that you monitor your store’s performance.
+When you open an Amazon storefront and start selling your products on Amazon, it’s crucial that you monitor your store’s performance.
 You want to provide customers with the best experience to encourage conversions and repeat purchases.

-Here are five metrics you’ll want to monitor to see how your store is performing.
+Here are five Amazon metrics you’ll want to monitor to see how your store is performing.

 1. Order defect rate (ODR)